Dana Fears, LPC

 Depression and Bipolar Alliance

 Dana Fears is a Licensed Professional Counselor (LPC).
 Her clinical experience includes community mental health (rural and metro).
-She’s previously worked as a community-based therapist, and in intensive outpatient, and outpatient settings, and as a school-based therapist prior to joining this practice.
-She graduated from Nova Southeastern University with an Masters in Counseling.
+She’s previously worked as a community-based therapist, in intensive outpatient and outpatient settings, and as a school-based therapist prior to joining this practice.
+She graduated from Nova Southeastern University with a Masters in Counseling.
 Her focus includes, trauma, PTSD, anxiety, depression, grief, long-term illness, disability, Bipolar and relationship issues.
 As a trauma-informed therapist, she understands that just as everyone has a story to tell, everyone has a story to heal from.
 There are no "bad" parts of the self no matter what you’re experiencing, and her goal of therapy is not to eliminate parts but to help you find your non-extreme role in your life.

 - Licensed Professional Counselor- LPC

 - Certified Child & Adolescent Grief Counseling Specialist - CGCS-CA

 - Certified Addictions Counselor- CADC-1

 - Achieve Medical Center

 - Oregon Board of Licensed Professional Counselors and Therapists